rpherbig/dr-scripts/README.md

 A series of Lich (https://lichproject.org/) scripts for use in DragonRealms (http://www.play.net/dr/).

 ## Getting started
 Here are the instructions for getting started using our scripts.
 We hope to automate some of these steps soon.
+These should all be onetime steps.

 1. ;repos download dependency.lic
   * 'dependency.lic' is the the script that will download and keep up-to-date all of the rest of our scripts